Bhuvanesh24/NewsApi/README.md

 ### NewsBoard.jsx

 Renders the news board with a list of all available news items.
 Fetches news articles based on the selected category.
+- **Error Handling:** Implements error handling for cases where the API request fails.
+Displays a user-friendly message if there are issues fetching the headlines.

 ### Navbar.jsx